Apprenticeships and Vocational Education in Switzerland—and in the United States

 U.S.-Swiss Memorandum of Understanding.
 On December 3, 2018, U.S. Education Secretary Betsy DeVos, Commerce Secretary Wilbur Ross, Labor Secretary Alexander Acosta, and Swiss Economics Minister Johann Schneider-Ammann signed a Memorandum of Understanding on apprenticeships.
 The MOU is an agreement to build on existing collaboration in workforce development between Switzerland and the United States.
 Swiss Ambassador to the U.S. Martin Dahinden, U.S. Ambassador to Switzerland Ed McMullen (YL 1995), and Ivanka Trump attended the signing ceremony for the MOU.

 Ambassador McMullen, an active supporter of the MOU, spoke at the signing ceremony, calling the MOU “another milestone that further deepens our countries’ close bilateral ties.”
 The ceremony was held—fittingly—at Northern Virginia Community College.
-Community colleges are ideal partners for vocational education in the U.S. They are more nimble than their four-year counterparts, and are able to respond quickly to the changing demand in the market place.
+Community colleges are ideal partners for vocational education in the U.S.

-Recognizing the Value of Apprenticeships in the U.S., and Saying Goodbye to the College-Only Track.
+Recognizing the Value of Apprenticeships in the U.S. and Saying Goodbye to the College-Only Track.
 More and more states are passing laws to support career education and preparation, and many are interested in emulating the Swiss apprenticeship model.

 The State of Wisconsin, which created the first state apprenticeship system in 1911, has been expanding apprenticeships, and is holding the 27th Biennial Wisconsin Apprenticeship Conference in March 2019.
 The Center of the American Experiment in Minnesota, published “No Four-Year Degree Required,” examining “a selection of in-demand careers” in the state.
 In summer 2018, an education expert from Switzerland addressed Indiana’s Interim Study Committee on Education—the state is considering more high school apprenticeships to fill jobs.